copsTvFan/cops-episode-guide/guide.md

 Aired 1992-08-08.

-**Pierce County WA 2** (12:24 AM 911 Call) / (6:41 PM Structure Fire Call) /
+**Pierce County, WA 2**

+- (12:24 AM 911 Call)
+- (6:41 PM Structure Fire Call)
-(6:37 PM Child Endangerment Call) Cops buy groceries for a man and his kids living in a hotel room.
+- (6:37 PM Child Endangerment Call)

+Cops buy groceries for a man and his kids living in a hotel room.

 ## CP-445

 Aired 1992-08-15.

-**Pierce County WA 3** (1:37 AM Shooting Call) A black man shot and killed his wife white Alicia at an apartment complex, his two year old daughter Andrea and then himself in the head.
+**Pierce County, WA 3**

+- (1:37 AM Shooting Call) Deputy Anthony Jensen.
+A black man shot and killed his wife white Alicia at an apartment complex, his two year old daughter Andrea and then himself in the head.
 A neighbor thought it was fireworks and ran inside.
 Shane the ex-boyfriend was there and there was a restraining order on the man.
-(8:02 PM Domestic Call) Behind a 7-22 a man tries to leave with his son Terry and his wife went nuts on him.
+- (8:02 PM) Domestic Call with Deputy Bill Cassio.
+Behind a 7-11 a man tries to leave with his son Terry and his wife went nuts on him.
 He is white and she is Korean.
 He says she stays out all night every night, hit his son and he couldn't take it anymore.
 She gets arrested for domestic.
-(9:05 PM Accident Call) A motorcycle with two riders hit a car doing 65mph and they were thrown into the grass.
+- (9:05 PM Accident Call) Deputy John Jimenez.
+A motorcycle with two riders hit a car doing 65mph and they were thrown into the grass.
 The woman has open fractures and the mans' helmet landed 120 feet away.
 The driver of the car was DUI and charged with two counts of vehicular assault.
 The girl is only 15 and had to have a leg amputated.

 # Season 5